What You Need to Know

 - Are they affiliated with a reputable organization?

-- How long have they trained in the system they teach?
+- How long have they trained in the martial art they’re teaching?

-- Are they still learning from a recognized instructor?
-Holding a 6th Dan doesn’t mean they no longer need guidance from someone of a higher rank.
+- Are they still learning from a recognized instructor of a higher rank?
+A 6th Dan doesn’t mean they should stop seeking guidance.

 - Have they undergone a Disclosure & Barring Service (DBS) check?